Mar Roxas 2016 presidential campaign: Background

 He was defeated by Makati Mayor Jejomar Binay of the Partido Demokratiko Pilipino-Lakas ng Bayan (PDP–Laban), a guest running mate for then-defeated Pwersa ng Masang Pilipino (PMP) presidential bet Joseph Estrada, a deposed president who convicted a massive corruption in the previous year by the narrowest margin in the history of the Fifth Republic.
 Binay's upset victory over Roxas was attributed to the success of the Aquino-Binay campaign, which began when Senator Francis Escudero endorsed Aquino and Binay as president and vice president respectively.
 This was done without the consent of the two candidates, especially since Escudero, Binay, and Aquino all came from different political parties.
 Roxas filed an electoral protest to the Supreme Court of the Philippines at the Presidential Electoral Tribunal.
 On July 12, 2010, the Supreme Court after reviewing Roxas' electoral protest, declared it sufficient in form and substance and the Presidential Electoral Tribunal sent summons to Vice President Binay to file a comment within 10 days upon receipt of the summons.

 Roxas also requested the Presidential Electoral Tribunal to order an independent forensic examination of the 26,000 compact flash cards and the source code of the PCOS machines used in the 2010 elections.
-As of August 2015, the case remains in pre-trial stage, with the last action taken by the tribunal dating back to December 2012.
+As of August 2015, the case remained in the pre-trial stage, with the last action taken by the tribunal dating back to December 2012.

-Roxas accepted the offer of Aquino to be appointed as Secretary of Transportation and Communications, replacing the outgoing Secretary Jose de Jesus, who had resigned earlier.
+Roxas accepted Aquino's offer to be appointed as Secretary of Transportation and Communications, replacing the outgoing Secretary Jose de Jesus, who had resigned earlier.
 He took office on June 30, 2011.
 His appointment was given unanimous consent by the Commission on Appointments on October 12, 2011.